ESIPFed/science-on-schema.org/guides/Dataset.md

 <a id="variables"></a>
 ### Variables

 A Dataset is a collection of data entities, each of which contains structured and unstructured values for a set of properties about that entity.
 For example, an hypothetical Dataset might contain three data files: 1) a data table in CSV format containing columns of data that both classify and measure the properties of a set of lakes in a region; 2) an image file containing rasterized geospatial data values for each location for properties like water temperature at multiple depths; and 3) a text file containing responses to a survey assessing perspectives on water rights, with values for questions containing both natural language responses and responses on a Likert scale.
 In each of these examples, we are recording the value of attributes (aka properties) about an entity of interest (lake).
 In schema.org, details about these attributes can be recorded using `schema:variableMeasured`.
 So, while schema.org uses the term "variable" and the term "measured", it is usually conceptualized as a listing of any of the properties or attributes of an entity that are recorded, and not strictly a measured variable.
 Thus, we recommend using `schema:variableMeasured` to represent any recordable property of an entity that is found in the dataset.
-While this includes quantitatively "measured" observations (e.g. rainfall in mm), it also includes classification values that are asserted or qualitatively assigned (e.g. "moderate velocity"), contextual attributes such as spatial locations, times, or sampling information associated with a value, and textual values such as narrative text.
+While this includes quantitatively "measured" observations (e.g., rainfall in mm), it also includes classification values that are asserted or qualitatively assigned (e.g., "moderate velocity"), contextual attributes such as spatial locations, times, or sampling information associated with a value, and textual values such as narrative text.

 Information about the variables/attributes in a dataset can enhance discovery and support evaluation of the data.
 This can be done using the [schema:variableMeasured](https://schema.org/variableMeasured) field.
 Schema.org allows the value of variableMeasured to be a simple text string, but it is strongly recommended to use the [schema:PropertyValue](https://schema.org/PropertyValue) type to describe the variable in more detail.

 ![Variables](/assets/diagrams/dataset/dataset_variables.svg "Dataset - Variables")

 This recommendation outlines several tiers of variable description.
 Tier 1 is the simplest, with other tiers adding recommendations for additional content (Tier 2 and 3).
-See [Experimental Recommendations](/guides/Experimental.md) for proposed recommendations to document variables with with non-numeric or enumerated (controlled vocabulary) values, variables whose values are structured objects (e.g. json objects, arrays, gridded data), or are references to external value representations.
+See [Experimental Recommendations](/guides/Experimental.md) for proposed recommendations to document variables with with non-numeric or enumerated (controlled vocabulary) values, variables whose values are structured objects (e.g., json objects, arrays, gridded data), or are references to external value representations.

 #### Tier 1.
 Simple list of variable names

 The simplest approach is to provide a `schema:name` and a textual description of the variable.
-The `schema:name` should match the label associated with the variable in the dataset serialization (e.g. the column name in a CSV file).
+The `schema:name` should match the label associated with the variable in the dataset serialization (e.g., the column name in a CSV file).
 If the variable name in the dataset does not clearly convey the variable concept, a more human-intelligible name can be provide using `schema:alternateName`.
 The field `schema:description` is used to provide a definition of the variable/property/attribute that allows others to correctly understand and interpret the values.

 Example:
 <pre>